 He has published numerous papers in scientific journals and co-authored several book chapters, including Physiological Tests for Elite Athletes (2nd Edition), High Performance Training for Sports, and Strength and Conditioning – Biological Principles and Practical Applications.

-Dr Cormack regularly presents at sports science and coaching conferences in addition to providing consultancy support to various organisations, and has ongoing roles with the International Cricket Council, Australian Institute of Sport Combat Sports Centre of Excellence, and Melbourne Football Club.
+Dr Cormack regularly presents at sports science and coaching conferences in addition to providing consultancy support to various organisations, and has ongoing roles with the International Cricket Council and Australian Institute of Sport Combat Sports Centre of Excellence.
 Dr Cormack has an interest in all areas of athletic preparation with a particular focus on monitoring training load and fatigue in elite athletes and its impact on performance.